Car Accident in NYC? Get an Experienced Attorney.

 What should I do after a car accident?

-There are three things to do immediately after a car accident:
+There are several things you can do after a car accident:

 - Call the police and remain at the scene until they arrive (unless you have to leave to get emergency medical care).
 The police accident report will become a key piece of evidence.
 Get the investigating officer’s name and badge number, as well as the contact information for any witnesses – but don’t say anything admitting fault.